magemagix/CheatSheet/CheatSheets/uv.md

 ### Install Python 3.14 🎉

-Want to try out the shiny new Python 3.14?
+Want to try out the shiny new **Python 3.14**?
 It’s just one command away:

 ```bash
 uv python install 3.14